Spells of Manifestation, Persistence, and Disappearance

 There are those of us who, for some reason, set about the project of as-ising the mind itself.
 Perhaps this is to get it to “shut up” or something.

 All chatter and noise in the mind is its own attempt to handle all the accumulated arbitraries and lies and get back in harmony with you and the environment.
 While telling a lie here and there doesn’t create this sort of feedback, years and years of lying and nonsense definitely do.
 But even if you have managed to straighten it out, the mind will often still cutely mutter away with “streams of consciousness” and so on.
 The quiet mind is actually not a “silent” mind so much as one extroverted from.
-Your mind wanders, murmering, you don’t want to hear it so you focus on something else and then it goes “silent.”
+Your mind wanders, murmuring, you don’t want to hear it so you focus on something else and then it goes “silent.”

 This brings up another rule: You get what you put your attention on.
 Except, paradoxically, in regards to as-isness.